sebastiangunreben/sebastiangunreben-cdf-plugin/README.md

 # Cumulative Distribution Function (CDF) Panel

-If you already know what a CDF is you may skip the next sections and directly jump to the bottom to check out the steps to install this plugin.
+If you already know what a CDF is, you may skip the next sections and directly jump to the bottom to check out the steps to install this plugin.

 ## What does the CDF panel plugin show?